nouman-10/MT-SharedTask/src/machine_translation/READMe.md

 Install the required libraries by running `pip install -r requirements.txt`

+## Train the model

-### Sample Run
+### Training

-To run the model, using all Quechua data, including the Cuzco variant (but including the same data in both variants only once), run the following command:
+To run the model, using the Quechua data used for the best model, including the Cuzco variant (but including the same data in both variants only once), run the following command:

 ```
-python mt_model.py --checkpoint Helsinki-NLP/opus-mt-es-fi --out_model_name es_fi_quz --extra_data_codes quy quz que bcktr
+python mt_model.py --checkpoint Helsinki-NLP/opus-mt-es-fi --out_model_name es_fi_quz --extra_data_codes quy quz --epochs 20
 ```
+Note: In order to push the model to the Huggingface hub, make sure you login first using `huggingface-cli login` before training the model.
 ### Arguments

 ```